de-Bivort-Lab/margo/README.md

 git clone https://github.com/de-Bivort-Lab/margo.git
 ```

-After cloning the repository, add the MARGO directory to MATLAB's path by navigating to the margo directory and running:
+After cloning the repository, add the MARGO directory to MATLAB's path via one of the following two options:

+1. Navigate to the margo directory in MATLAB and run:

 ```
-add(genpath(margo));
+    add(genpath(pwd));
 ```

-Alternatively, permanently add MARGO and all sub folders to the MATLAB path by adding by running:
+<u>OR</u>

+2. Run the command below, select "Add with subfolders", and browse to the margo directory:

 ```
     pathtool
 ```

 Once the margo directory is added to the MATLAB path, launch the GUI from the command line: